 We can also relate at least some of the positive effects ants have on the immune system to the zinc content.
-Chinese medicine has used ants for this purpose for a long time, and considers it to have bi-directional activity.
-Meaning it has the ability to both improve a poor immune system, and dial back an over productive one (as in the case of autoimmune disorders), making this an extremely valuable (and safe) tonic for the immune system.
+Chinese medicine has used ants for this purpose for a long time and considers it to have bi-directional activity.
+Meaning it can both improve a poor immune system and dial back an over productive one (as in the case of autoimmune disorders), making this an extremely valuable (and safe) tonic for the immune system.

 + Sexual Function

 The high nutritional content of zinc is also partly responsible for black ants effects on improving sexual potency.
 Zinc is an essential mineral in a variety of sexual functions from spermatogenesis, to the formation of an erection.

 The nutritional content of black ant is quite impressive, containing between 42% and 67% protein of total weight, and only 10% fat content.
 On top of this, black ant contains high amounts of chitin, which is am insoluable fibre found in the exoskeletons of insects as well as in fungi.

 The amino acid content in black ants is also impressive, with the limiting amino acids being methionine, and cysteine.
 Phenelalanine, tyrosine, and triptophan are all contained in high amounts in black ant.
 These amino acids all are used as precursers to various neurotransmitters in the brain and throughout the body, it is important to have a healthy dose of these amino acids in order to maintain healthy levels of these neurotransmitters.
 This may play a role in some of black ants effects in combatting low libido, improving sexual health, and enhancing athletic performance.